amir-hossein-rajaezadeh/movie_app/README.md

-The Design of the project is a dribbble shot(some additional pages have been designed by myself because those pages like genre list or latest movies or movie photos weren't on that dribble shot).
+The Design of the project is a dribbble shot(some additional pages have been designed by myself because those pages like genre list or latest movies or movie photos weren't on that dribble shot) with a little bit of change that has been done by me.

 The design link is: